 Courses in the visual arts are taken at various studios and ateliers located throughout Paris.
-No previous experience in the arts is required, but students who do have previous experience (formal or autodidactic) should share a portfolio of their work.
+No previous experience is required, but students who have experience should provide a portfolio (this is a requirement for advanced drawing/painting courses).

 • Performing Arts: dance, music, theatre